 Better Resource Availability and Consumption

-Databases monitoring software regularly scanners Databases to ensure they are online, both during and after standard working hours.
+Databases monitoring software regularly scans Databases to ensure they are online, both during and after standard working hours.
 The system constantly monitors resources like CPU and other network components, sending alerts to relevant team members in case of issues.

 Tracking Throughput